98Vinee-IA/NeoTavern-Frontend/README.md

 Yes.
 NeoTavern-Frontend is not overriding the existing `settings.json`.
 However; using the same characters, instruct templates, backgrounds, and WI folders.
 If you are worried about your data, feel free to use a fresh ST backend.

+> How can I reset my NeoTavern data?

+Removed these folders/files in your SillyTavern `data` directory and refresh the page:
+- `NeoSettings.json`
+- `NeoSamplers`
+- `NeoThemes`

 ## Development

 If you wish to modify the code or run in development mode: